NOTE: Services will likely be impacted in response to COVID-19. Please contact any service prior to visiting in person.

 - online - most sites have cancellation information on their website.
 If confirmation email/text was sent on appointment booking, instructions on cancellation are often contained.

-- phone - if there is a dedicated phone line for appointments/cancellation, it may be on clinic's website or in confirmation texts/emails.
-If that is not available, call number at which appointment was booked.
+- phone - if there is a phone line for appointments/cancellation, it may be on clinic's website or in confirmation texts/emails.
+If that is unavailable, call number at which appointment was booked.

-Vaccine Clinic for Indigenous People: Clinic at Anishnawbe Health Toronto, 179 Gerrard St E. Priority to Indigenous adults 55+, but all Indigenous people turning 12 years by the end of 2021 and older welcome.
+Vaccine Clinic for Indigenous People: Anishnawbe Health Toronto, 179 Gerrard St E - all Indigenous people turning 5 years and older welcome.
 Call 416-920-2605 for appointment or visit vaccine appointment

-People who cannot leave their home should register via their primary health care provider, their homecare provider, or Home & Community Care Support Services (LHIN).
+People who cannot leave their home should register for home-based vaccination via their primary health care provider, their home care provider, or Home & Community Care Support Services (LHIN).

-People not linked with a primary care or home care provider, call Toronto Seniors Helpline at 416-217-2077 to be referred to a clinician for assistance.
+People not linked with a primary care or home care provider, call Toronto Seniors Helpline at 416-217-2077 to be referred to a clinician for assistance registering.
+See section on vaccinating children 5-11 years for home vaccination for those under 18.

 COVID Vaccination for People without Ontario Health Cards

-Documenting Vaccinations Received Outside Ontario or Non-Ontario Stock Vaccinations
+Documenting Vaccinations Received Outside Ontario/Receiving Additional Doses After Outside Ontario Vaccination

 - Open to all, but different groups will be immunized during different phases of vaccine roll-out